IIITLucknowSWEngg/CSAICSABTeam010/URD.md

 - Customers must be able to add items to a cart and edit the cart before checkout.
 - Secure payment processing must be supported with multiple payment options.

-### **3.4 Inventory and Logistics**
+### **3.4 Logistics and Tracking**
-- Store managers and suppliers must have real-time inventory management capabilities.
+- Customers must be able to track their order status in real time.
-- Delivery tracking must be integrated for accurate logistics updates.
+- Delivery personnel must have optimized routes for timely delivery.

 ### **3.5 Customer Feedback and Reviews**
 - Customers must be able to leave reviews and ratings for purchased products.
 - Admins must have moderation capabilities to ensure quality feedback.

+### **3.6 Inventory Management**
+- Store managers and suppliers must have real-time inventory management capabilities.

+### **3.7 Admin Panel**
+- Admins must have access to real-time data on platform metrics, including sales, user activity, and inventory.
+- Admins must have tools for resolving disputes and monitoring performance.

 ---